 We have financed our operations to date primarily through the issuance of equity securities, proceeds from the exercise of warrants to purchase common stock and sale of debt instruments.
 In August 2022, we received net proceeds of \$2.5 million from the issuance of a convertible promissory note to an investor.
 In December 2022, we received net proceeds of \$6.4 million, from the issuance of 540,000 shares of common stock (includes the exercise of 36,000 pre-funded warrants) and the issuance of 1,080,000 warrants to purchase common stock.
 In February 2023, we received net proceeds of approximately \$5.3 million from the issuance of 583,306 shares of common stock (includes the exercise of 381,762 pre-funded warrants) and the issuance of 874,959 warrants to purchase common stock.
-In March 2023, we received net proceeds of approximately \$1.6 million from the issuance of 837,207 shares of common stock and the issuance of 1,674,414 warrants to purchase common stock.
-In April 2023, we received net proceeds of approximately \$1.9 million in connection with a warrant inducement.
+In March 2023, we received net proceeds of approximately \$1.6 million from the issuance of 687,207 shares of common stock and the issuance of 1,674,414 warrants to purchase common stock.
+In April 2023, we received net proceeds of approximately \$1.0 million through the issuance of common stock and warrants.
+In May 2023, we received net proceeds of approximately \$1.9 million in connection with a warrant inducement.
 In July 2023, we received net proceeds of approximately \$0.6 million in connection with a warrant inducement.
-In September 2022, we received net proceeds of approximately \$0.6 million in connection with a warrant inducement.
-In September 2023, we received paperoximately \$0.6 million in connection with a warrant inducement.
-In September 2023, we received gross proceeds of approximately \$4.8 million, prior to underwriting discounts, commissions, and offering expenses, from the issuance of 87,000 shares of preferred stock and the issuance of 74,000 warrants to purchase preferred stock.
+In September 2023, we secured a term loan in the principal amount of \$650,000 from a related party.
+In October 2023, we received gross proceeds of approximately \$4.8 million, prior to underwriting discounts, commissions, and offering expenses, from the issuance of 87,000 shares of preferred stock and the issuance of 174,000 warrants to purchase preferred stock.
 In December 2023, we received gross proceeds of approximately \$2.1 million in connection with the Warrant Inducement Transaction.
-We will need to raise additional proceeds via the issuance of equity securities and/or the sale of debt instruments in the first quarter of 2024 to fund operations for the second, third and fourth quarters of fiscal year 2024 (See Note 11 - Su
+We will need to raise additional proceeds via the issuance of equity securities and/or the sale of debt instruments in the first quarter of 2024 to fund operations for the second, third and fourth quarters of fiscal year 2024 (See Note 11 -